stoplightio/studio/docs/Design-and-Modeling/06-mock-servers.md

 A mock API is a fake API based on your API descriptions.
 It returns realistic data, validates incoming data, checks for the existence of headers, security schemes, and does everything it can other than try to guess internal business logic.

-Having a mock server can be really handy throughout the design phase of an API for making sure API descriptions contain the right sort of information.
+Having a mock server can be handy throughout the design phase of an API for making sure API descriptions contain the right sort of information.

 Stoplight Studio's mock API simulates a real API by providing endpoints and validation rules described in your API description document.
-This allows client developers to begin writing code for frontend services like web, mobile, or other backend applications, whilst the API developers are still writing their code.
-This can help find and solve problems early on, before the API is built, because changing all that code can be expensive (time is money).
+This allows client developers to begin writing code for frontend services like web, mobile, or other backend applications while API developers are still writing their code.
+This can help find and solve problems before the API is built.

 ## Questions a Mock Server can help answer: